cmucheru/chatbot/README.md

 # it_chatbot
-A conversational chatbot for embedding in web and mobile apps
+A conversational chatbot for embedding in Ionpac Technolgoies website.